 The scope of the PSC regime changes and widens on 26 June 2017

-Currently, unless a company has elected to hold their own PSC Register at the central public register at Companies House, any changes to the PSC information throughout the year will be filed at Companies House annually, on the Confirmation Statement.
+Previously, unless a company elected to hold their own PSC Register at the central public register at Companies House, any changes to the PSC information throughout the year were filed at Companies House annually, on the Confirmation Statement.

-However, this procedure is set to change on 26 June 2017, and will be as follows:
+However, this procedure changed on 26 June 2017, and is now as follows:

-- A company/LLP will have 14 days to update its own PSC register and will have a further 14 days to inform Companies House of the changes;
+- A company/LLP has 14 days to update its own PSC register and has a further 14 days to inform Companies House of the changes;

-- The appropriate forms LL PCS01 through to LL PSC09 will need to be used to notify Companies House of PSC changes for LLPs.
+- The appropriate forms LL PSC01 through to LL PSC09 need to be used to notify Companies House of PSC changes for LLPs.